pantheon-systems/documentation/source/content/guides/git/02-git-config.md

 1. Paste the URL into the **Source URL** field.

    1. Remove `git clone` from the beginning of the URL.

-1. Remove the trailing space and 'my-site' name from the end of the URL.

-provided in the **Connection Info** section of your Pantheon Dashboard.
+   1. Remove the trailing space and 'my-site' name from the end of the URL provided in the **Connection Info** section of your Pantheon Dashboard.

-  - You Source URL should look like this: `ssh://codeserver.dev.xxx@codeserver.dev.xxx.drush.in:2222/~/repository.git`
+      - Your Source URL should look like this: `ssh://codeserver.dev.xxx@codeserver.dev.xxx.drush.in:2222/~/repository.git`

-1. Populate the **Destination Path** field: The local path where you want to clone the repository.
+1. In the **Destination Path** field, enter the local path where you want to clone the repository.

-1. Populate the **Name** field: Your site name.
+1. In the the **Name** field, enter your site name.

 ![SourceTree git Configuration](../../../images/sourcetree-config.png)